BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 Optimisation
 ~~~~~~~~~~~~

 To perform optimisation, you will need to provide a morphology, mechanisms and a parameter configuration file in your recipe.
+The mechanisms are compiled automatically by ``./optimisation.sh``.

 As optimisation is a costly operation, we will show here how to execute it in parallel using slurm.

-The mechanisms are compiled automatically by ``optimsiation.sh``.

 Configure the #SBATCH directives at the beginning of your SLURM sbatch file according to your job requirements.
 Then, inform your emodel name in ``./optimisation.sh`` and execute it.
 This will create several slurm jobs for different optimisation seeds and the githash associated to the run (keep it preciously!).

 The optimisation usually takes between 2 and 72 hours depending on the complexity of the model.
 If the model is not finished after 24 hours, you will need to resume it manually by informing the githash of the run in ``./optimisation.sh`` and executing it again.
-To monitor the state of the optimisation, use the monitor_optimisations.py:
+To monitor the state of the optimisation, use the ``./monitor_optimisations.py``:

 .. code-block:: python